Seyi Adisa: Politics

-He was Vice President of the African-Caribbean Society in the University of Birmingham, and was the Principal Private Secretary to the Governor.
+He was Vice President of the African-Caribbean Society at the University of Birmingham, and was the Principal Private Secretary to the Governor.

 Seyi Adisa declared his interest to run as the House of Assembly representative for the Afijio state constituency, Oyo state, in early 2018.
 He secured his party ticket after a fiercely contested race with other candidates.
 At about 5:45 am on the morning of 10 March 2019, Seyi Adisa was declared honorable member-elect and returned winner of the state house of assembly race for Afijio LGA by the Independent National Electoral Commission (INEC).
 His brand of politics and unusual style of political campaign was seen as a breath of fresh air.
 His campaign tagline “EJEKASEYI”, translated as “Let's do this together.”